 To have your email account working with Hostinger you only need to do a few easy steps:

-If you pointed domain by nameservers (NS records), all the required MX and SPF records will be added automatically.
-DKIM record in hPanel plans will be added automatically, on cPanel it can be enabled in a few clicks.
+If you pointed domain by nameservers (NS records), all the required MX, SPF, and DKIM records will be added automatically.

 Keep in mind that your subdomain needs a separate set of records

 What to do if your domain is using external nameservers?